November 1, 2012

 It happens.
 Why?
 Because it is our nature!
 The Bible talks about how the Israelites were led out of captivity in such a powerful way by the miraculous power and presence of God.
 Yet, when hard times came, they hungered for their past bondage, believing that what they had was better than what God was giving to them (see Exodus 14:1–12).
 It’s in all of our natures!

 Some people who begin a journey out of homosexuality know they must cut off associations, friendships, and those with whom they have been sexually involved.
 That’s a kind of “death,” albeit a death that will lead to life.
-Sometimes people who begin such a journey don’t want to endure the pain any longer when they encounter it, and they despair of Christ ever giving them a feeling of peace and enjoyment that characterized their old lives.
+Sometimes people who begin such a journey don’t want to endure the pain any longer when they encounter it, and they despair of Christ ever giving them the feeling of peace and enjoyment that characterized their old lives.
 So, they go back.

 Moreover, when we see the muck and mire of our own hearts, people may attempt to avoid this pain at all costs.
 Most people wrongly think that their first need is to be pain-free.
 We know biblically, however, that our first, greatest, and ongoing need is to be forgiven.
 Only when we see our hearts as they really are do we begin to grasp our deep need of Christ.
 Yet, so often, we will go to any lengths to avoid seeing the true condition of our hearts.

 I call this the “Tupperware Syndrome.”
 Sometimes I’ll go to the refrigerator, hungry for a snack.
-Because my wife is a Tuppeware adherent, I must discover through extensive investigation what leftover lurks beneath the lids of all those containers.
+Because my wife is a Tupperware adherent, I must discover through extensive investigation what leftover lurks beneath the lids of all those containers.
 Occasionally, I’ll lift the lid and, before I even see what’s inside, I can smell it: the odor of something that’s been in the refrigerator way too long.
 It’s gone bad.
 What’s my reaction?
 I press down the lid and slide it back in the fridge.
 I’m going to let someone else deal with it.
 Well, that is often the first response when we see the ugliness of what is in our heart.

 Even when we begin to follow Jesus earnestly, we must deal with the scars on our hearts—the scars caused by our own actions and the actions of others against us.
 The truth is that Jesus changes us through a process of growth, but the pain of our past and the ramifications of our sinful choices and behaviors may remain.
 Although God gives us a new future, he doesn’t rewrite our past.
 The past may leave a dark blot and an open wound in our hearts.